Walter Gropius: Early career (1908–1918)

 Gropius's career was interrupted by the outbreak of World War I in 1914.
 He was drafted in August 1914 and served as a sergeant major at the Western front during the war years (getting wounded and almost killed) and then as a lieutenant in the signal corps.
 Gropius was awarded the Iron Cross twice ("when it still meant something," he confided to his friend Chester Nagel) after fighting for four years.
 Gropius then, like his father and his great-uncle Martin Gropius before him, became an architect.

+Following the German Revolution in 1918, Gropius joined the November Group and the Workers Council for Art, both of which were radical groups of artists that sought to revolutionize art.